-Serious consequences arise for the individual who does not deal with these character issue before entering into life beyond high school.
+Serious consequences arise for the individual who does not deal with these character issues before entering into life beyond high school.
 The consequences outlined below are meant to be redemptive without diminishing the seriousness of the situation.

-- 1. Plagiarism on the Senior Thesis: The student receives a zero (0) for the assignment and a letter will accompany the transcript indicating a plagiarism violation. - 2.
+- 1. Plagiarism on the Senior Thesis: The student receives a zero (0) for the assignment and a letter regarding the plagiarism violation will be placed in the student's cum folder. - 2.
 All other assignments: